Monday, November 1, 2021

 They trusted themselves, trusted the Serpent, but they did not trust God.
 Thereby, they became disqualified and unsuitable for an eternal life walking in the freedom intrinsic to the image of God.

 We were Adam, and never were nor could we ever be righteous.
-Now we are Christ and will be perfectly so hereafter, and as so, will always be righteous throughout eternity.
+Now we are Christ, and will be perfectly so hereafter, and as such, will always be righteous throughout all eternity.
+What we never were, nor could ever be, we will be always.

 Monday, October 25, 2021